whatwg/cookiestore/explainer.md

   });
 };
 let observer = new CookieObserver(callback);
-// If null or omitted this defaults to location.pathname in a
+// If null or omitted this defaults to location.pathname up to and
-// document context or worker scope in a service worker context. let url = location.pathname;
+// including the final '/' in a document context, or worker scope up
+// to and including the final '/' in a service worker context. let url = (location.pathname).replace(/[^\/]+$/, '');
 // If null or omitted this defaults to interest in all
 // script-visible cookies.
 let interests = [